synedra/katacoda-scenarios/node-stargate/step2.md

 Set the "Select Role" dropdown to API Admin, and copy the token from the resulting popup.

 In the katacoda environment, paste the token to finish setting your credentials.

+### ✅ Step 5: Validate your credentials with httpie

+Make a call to the API using httpie to make sure your credentials are working:

+`http --auth-type astra -a default: :/rest/v2/keyspaces`{{execute}}

+Pretty cool, right?
+Let's configure httpie to work exactly how we want, so we don't have to specify the auth-type and .astrarc section.

+First, we'll create the directory for the configuration file:

+`mkdir -p ~/.config/httpie`{{execute}}

+Now, download the config file:

+`wget https://raw.githubusercontent.com/synedra-datastax/ExploringStargate/main/config.json -o ~/.config/httpie/config.json`{{execute}}